ChristianTW/christiantw/README.md

 My name is Christian, and I'm a student majoring in Game Design and Animation: Programming side.

-- I’m currently working on Blights Grasp
+- I’m worked on the game Blights Grasp, available on Steam
+- I have a major in Game Development and a Minor in Mathematics
 - I’m currently learning Unity and pixel art

 <!--